DivPatel/homeAutomation/README.md

 ## Hardware Specification

 1. Arduino Uno or any other version
-2. IR sensor
+2. An IR sensor
 3. A TV Remote
 4. Jumper wires
 5. A Breadboard
-6. A Capacitor,resister,NPN Transister,RGB LEDs
+6. A Capacitor, resister, NPN Transister and RGB LEDs
-7. Relay Module**Improper use could do serious injuries or death.
+7. Relay Module **Improper use could do serious injuries or death.
 I take no responsibility for any of your action.**

 ## Software Specification

-1.Arduino IDE 1.6.10
+Arduino IDE 1.6.10

 ## Installation